Apple Park: Location

 Apple Park is located 1.2 mi east of the original Apple Campus.
 Apple has had a presence in Cupertino since 1977, which is why the company decided to build in the area rather than move to a cheaper, distant location.
-The campus is also next to a contaminated site under Superfund legislation with a groundwater plume.
+The campus is also next to a contaminated site under Superfund legislation with a groundwater plume found to contain trichloroethylene from improper disposal of industrial waste by semiconductor manufacturers.

 Design and construction

 Steve Jobs, in June 2011, in his final public appearance before his death, was quoted as saying:

 The ring-shaped building, advertised as "a perfect circle", was not originally planned as such.
 The inner rim and outer rim on each floor are left open as walkways.
 There are eight buildings, separated by nine mini-atria.
 The campus is 4805 ft in circumference, with a diameter of 1512 ft.
 The one circular building houses most employees.
 It is four stories above the ground and three stories underground.
 Apple created life-size mock-ups of all parts of the building to analyze any design issues.

-The design hides the roads and parking spaces underground.
+The campus design places the roads underground.
+Cars are parked underground and in two multistory parking garages.
 The campus uses only glass for its walls and views of the inner courtyard as well as of the landscape facing the exterior of the building.
 Around 83,000 sqft of space is for meetings and breakout spaces in the building.
 The inner part of the circular building contains a 30 acre park featuring a pond, with fruit trees and winding pathways inspired by California fruit orchards.

-Steve Jobs wanted no seam, gap, or paintbrush stroke visible for a clean fit and finish.
+Apple brought to the construction project the same "fanatical attention to detail" which the company is famous for lavishing upon its products.
+Apple insisted on extraordinarily tight tolerances, even for parts of the structure normally hidden from view.
+Construction workers were often required to wear gloves to minimize accidental damage to surfaces.
 All interior wood used for furniture was harvested from a certain species of maple, with Apple working with construction companies from 19 countries for designs and materials.

 A breathing, hollow concrete slab acts as floor, ceiling, and HVAC system.
 A total of 4,300 such slabs were used.
 Some of the slabs weigh 60,000 lb.